tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 The shops have dustbins where they store all the garbage to be given back to the same donkeys when they come back on a U-turn to be taken downhill.
 The charges for this is cheap.
 9/- INR per bag.
 Enough with the tariffs.

 So we reached the famous `magic view cafe`.
 Well it's not exactly the typical CCD or barista that we frequent out.
-But apparantly, it's the oldest `chai` point on the way to triund's top.
+But apparently, it's the oldest `chai` point on the way to triund's top.

 After some refreshments and countless pit stops, we did reach the top.
 I mean finally!